 Unless you clean the tip of your soldering iron regularly, deposits will accumulate to the point where it becomes visibly dirty.
 Although they are a fairly robust tool, it’s still a great idea to do some regular maintenance and cleaning to improve the life and performance of your tool.

 Once a tip is getting too old re-tinning it may no longer be effective, after a certain point it’s best to simply buy a replacement tip.
-One sign that a tip might be getting too old to keep using is if its shape has changed considerably from wear and tear.
-Before picking out a new tip for your iron, check out this article about the different types.
+One sign that a tip might be getting too old to keep using it if its shape has changed considerably from wear and tear.
+Before picking out a new tip for your iron, make sure to check our article about soldering iron tips for the different types.